dell/csm-docs/content/docs/authorization/deployment/_index.md

 1. Update *endpointPort* to match the endpoint port number set in samples/secret/karavi-authorization-config.json

+*Notes:*
->__Note__: In *my-isilon-settings.yaml*, endpointPort acts as a default value.
+> - In *my-isilon-settings.yaml*, endpointPort acts as a default value.
 If endpointPort is not specified in *my-isilon-settings.yaml*, then it should be specified in the *endpoint* parameter of samples/secret/secret.yaml.
+> - The *isilon-creds* secret has a *mountEndpoint* parameter which must be set to the hostname or IP address of the PowerScale OneFS API server, for example, 10.0.0.1.

 2. Enable CSM for Authorization and provide *proxyHost* address